-Their ranks include editors, columnists and reporters at the Chicago Tribune, Chicago Sun-Times, St. Louis Post-Dispatch, The New York Times, The Wall Street Journal, The Washington Times, The Arizona Republic, Minneapolis Star Tribune, The Indianapolis Star, The (Baltimore) Sun, The Seattle Times, the Kansas City Star, International New York Times, and other major metropolitan newspapers, as well as with The Associated Press, Reuters, Bloomberg News, Newsweek, and POLITICO.
+Their ranks include editors, columnists and reporters at the Chicago Tribune, Chicago Sun-Times, St. Louis Post-Dispatch, The New York Times, The Wall Street Journal, The Washington Times, the Houston Chronicle, the Tampa Bay Times, The Arizona Republic, Minneapolis Star Tribune, The Indianapolis Star, The (Baltimore) Sun, the Kansas City Star, the Christian Science Monitor, International New York Times, and other major metropolitan newspapers, as well as with The Associated Press, Reuters, Bloomberg News, Newsweek, and POLITICO.

 PAR alums also account for roughly half of the Capitol press corps, including four bureau chiefs.